 DRUGSTORE DANCER followed the next summer and was supported by the title track.
 The shear force of "Hollywood", John Hannah's best riff in "Trouble" and the powerful harmonies of the cover of The Faces' "Tin Soldier" (a song Witness Inc regularly played live) further helped push their fourth record to platinum status.
 Though the group tried touring practically every corner of Canada and south of the border, their strongest holding was still the western provinces.

 A greatest hits package entitled ACTION - THE BEST OF STREETHEART was released later that year and was followed in 1982 by their platinum record simply entitled STREETHEART.
-Reunited with producer Semkiew, the group saw three tracks hit the airwaves, including the hit power ballad "What Kind of Love Is This".
+With new guitarist Jeff Neill (ex of Shama and Trama) and reunited with producer Semkiew, the group saw three tracks hit the airwaves, including the hit power ballad "What Kind of Love Is This" (a tune new guitarist Jeff Neill originally wrote with Shama).
 "One More Time" and "Snow White" on the other hand not only played on every car radio in Canada that summer but, along with "Without Your Love", quickly became common repeats on every bar dj in the country's request list.
 Their brand of bar-room style concerts were finally catching on in central and eastern Canada, shooting the album past the platinum sales mark.

 DANCING WITH DANGER was released that same year and contained the hits "You're Not The Only One" and "Too Hot To Stop", as well as the title-track and "Midnight Love".
 With new guitarist Jeff Neil (ex of Shama) and Billy Carmassi taking over on drums - thou still a fine piece of work, some of Streetheart's lustre had tarnished during the time off from the road, according to some critics.
 Other tracks like "Coming True" failed to meet the critics' expectations considering the success of their last studio record.